The images in this article were taken pre-COVID-19.

 Engaging with local people is a big part of sustainable tourism, so be sure to speak about any memorable interactions or lessons learned from the local community members around you.
 List any ethical animal interactions you participated in, and how you contributed to the sustainability of the country you volunteered in.

-Adding these experiences to your resume in shortened form is a great way to make it stand out from everyone elses.
+Adding these experiences to your resume is a great way to make you stand out from everyone else.
 Just be sure to link clearly to how these activities built on your professional development.

 Adaptability and stress management